 The SEC is in the process of evaluating the many comments to its proposed ESG disclosure regulations.
 In June 2022, a bipartisan group of 117 lawmakers sent a letter to SEC Chair Gary Gensler challenging the impact the proposed rules would have on farmers and the already adversely impacted supply chain.
 Republicans in both chambers have vowed to use congressional oversight authority and challenge the agency's rules.
-While we expect Republicans to continue their anti-ESG efforts regardless of which party has control of Congress, Republican control of at least one chamber will give them significantly more influence over the agenda.
+Republican control over the House will give them significantly more influence over the agenda.